cisco/mindmeld/docs/source/userguide/kb.rst

 Filter
 ''''''

-``filter()`` API can be used to add filters to the knowledge base search.
+:meth:`filter()` API can be used to add filters to the knowledge base search.
 There are two types of filters supported: text filter and range filter.
 For text filter a knowledge base text field name and the filtering text string are specified.
 The text string is normalized and the entire text string is used to filter the documents like SQL predicates in relational databases.
 For example, in food ordering applications we can filter dishes using selected restaurant ID.

 .. code:: python